orangehill/iseed/README.md

 ## Artisan command options

 ### [table_name]
-Mandatory parameter which defines which table/s will be used for seed creation.
+Optional parameter which defines which table/s will be used for seed creation.
 Use CSV notation for multiple tables.
 Seed file will be generated for each table.

 Examples: